owensingh38/ballchasing_scrape/README.md

 ```

 ## Usage
-Sample script collecting replays from the RLCS 2024 World Championship and exporting them into a single folder
+Sample script collecting replays from the RLCS 2024 World Championship and exporting them into a single folder.

 ```python
 import pandas as pd